HPKCC

 Ruth Billingsley, Jim Lichon, Larayne Black

-pleased to find that the Park District, which governs the planting of
+to find that the Park District, which governs the planting of memorial

-memorial trees in parks, has broadened its list of choices to include
+trees in parks, has broadened its list of choices to include some beautiful

-some beautiful and lesser known trees.
-Cornus kousa, the Kousa Dogwood,
+and lesser known trees.
+Cornus kousa, the Kousa Dogwood, is related to

-is related to our American dogwood, Cornus florida, but is native to
+our American dogwood, Cornus florida, but is native to Japan, Korea, and

-Japan, Korea, and China.
-We chose this tree for its many fine features:
+China.
+We chose this tree for its many fine features: smaller size (20

 Cladastris

-grow 2 to 3 feet per year into an open-arching, dome-shaped tree, to
+2 to 3 feet per year into an open-arching, dome-shaped tree, to 50 feet

-50 feet or larger, with a spread almost as wide.
+or larger, with a spread almost as wide.
 It casts a dense shade.
+The foliage

-The foliage is dark green and dense, and turns clear yellow in autumn.
+is dark green and dense, and turns clear yellow in autumn.
+In June, it

-In June, it bears long (to 15”) panicles of fragrant white flowers,
+bears long (to 15”) panicles of fragrant white flowers, followed

-followed by flat, thin pods.
-It has smooth gray bark which is seen best
+by flat, thin pods.
+It has smooth gray bark which is seen best in winter,

-these trees is the only example of its kind in the park, and will grow
+trees is the only example of its kind in the park, and will grow in size

 Getting